elixir-lang/elixir-lang.github.com/_posts/2016-01-03-elixir-v1-2-0-released.markdown

 One of Elixir goals is to build upon the abstractions provided by Erlang/OTP and make them more productive by focusing on the tooling aspect.

-One of such efforts resulted in "Umbrella Projects", which allows developers to build different applications side-by-side, but still run and test them in isolation when desired.
+One of such efforts resulted in "Umbrella Projects", which allows developers to build multiple applications side-by-side, but still run and test them in isolation when desired.
 Because each application contains its own configuration, supervision tree and initialization cycle, this gives developers the proper mechanisms to break monolithic applications apart without introducing the complexity of managing multiple, different repositories.

 Up to this release, umbrella applications shared mostly dependencies, which meant each application still had their own build directory and their own compilation cycle.
 Elixir v1.2 allows developers to also share both build and configuration files.
 This change allows teams to drastically reduce compilation times in umbrella projects by adding the following configuration to each umbrella app's `mix.exs` file: